(Best months for growing Strawberry Plants in Australia - temperate regions)

-Strawberries are low-growing, leafy plants,between 12 -15cm (about 6 inches) high and will spread to about 50 -100cm (20 - 40 inches).
-They have five petalled flowers, usually white or sometimes pink.
-The flowers are followed by delicious red fruits, which have their seeds on the outside).
+Strawberries are low-growing leafy plants which grow 12 - 15 cm (about 6 inches) tall and will spread to about 50 - 100 cm (20 - 40 inches).
+They have five petalled white or pink flowers.
+The flowers are followed by the delicious red fruits (which have their seeds on the outside).

 At the end of fruiting, trim off old yellow leaves and clean up any mouldy fruit still attached.

 Strawberries like well drained soil with plenty of humus.
 To prepare your bed, dig in some compost before planting and possibly use a liquid fertiliser during the growing season.
 Well fed strawberries taste better.

-Pick strawberries and eat them straight from the garden - warm from the sunshine, delicious!
+Pick strawberries and eat them straight from the garden warm from the sunshine - delicious!

 Strawberries can be used in any dessert needing soft fruit or berries.
-Summer pudding which also has raspberries and blackberries or boysenberries, mousse, trifle, dipped in melted chocolate or just with cream.
+Summer pudding (which also has raspberries and blackberries or boysenberries), mousse, trifle, dipped in melted chocolate or just with cream.

 Sprinkle a bowl of strawberries with balsamic vinegar and a little sugar to enhance the flavour and colour.

 This planting guide is a general reference intended for home gardeners.
 We recommend that you take into account your local conditions in making planting decisions.
 Gardenate is not a farming or commercial advisory service.
 For specific advice, please contact your local plant suppliers, gardening groups, or agricultural department.